NixOS/rfcs/rfcs/0093-rfc-categories.md

 There is no appropriate venue for it.
 When reading the current RFC process, it becomes clear that it was made primarily with purely technical decisions in mind.
-It might only be a peception, but this perception systemically skews what's being discussed and what not.
+It might only be a perception, but this perception systemically skews what's being discussed and what not.

-It is my perception that important topics are not adressed and settled by the community at large in a standardized procedure.
+As a result, important topics are not adressed and settled by the community at large in a generally accepted procedure.

-Specifically, it is hard to propose a well coordinated experiment across the community, document and acknowledge design issues, record proof-generated insight, but also to amend the RFC process itself, the forum rules, the code of conduct or propose any other other binding changes to community workflows or infrastructure.
+Specifically, it is hard to propose a well coordinated experiment across the community, document and acknowledge design issues, record proof-generated insight, but also to amend the RFC process itself, the forum rules, the code of conduct or propose any other binding changes to community workflows or infrastructure.

 ## Some issues are not addressed by the appropriate angle

-Even if, in the past, people might have used the RFC Process to gather broader consensus around some of the hard-to-propose topics exemplified in the previous paragraph, the ensuing discussion still might have been framed in a non-suited way.
+Even if, in the past, people might have used the RFC Process to gather broader consensus around some of the hard-to-propose topics exemplified in the previous paragraph, the ensuing discussion still might have been framed in a way that is not best suited.

-By explicitly categorizing RFCs into one of the proposed categories, it will be immediatly evident for participants that those RFCs are a) legitimate and b) require an evaluation within the sensible boundaries of their categories.
+By explicitly categorizing RFCs, it will be immediatly evident for participants that those RFCs are a) legitimate and b) require an evaluation within the sensible boundaries of their categories.
 For example, it is hard to imagine, that a proof-generated insight being recorded as an _Informational RFC_ would receive a request for an actual proposal to improve the situation.
 In this example, gathering broad consensus about acknowledgement becomes easier.
 It is hard to imagine, how such an attempt would go smoothly within the current framing.

 # Detailed design
 [design]: #detailed-design